danibram/mocker-data-generator/README.md

     ```javascript
     {
         self: 'id'
-    } //will get the id of the generated entity
+    } // will get the id of the generated entity
     {
         self: 'id',
         eval: true
-    } //will get the first user id
+    } // will get the first user id
     ```

 *   **_db_**: get the db, and evaluate the string, so you can access to this entities.